Why Do Horses Get Frisky in Cold Weather?

 Maintain Exercise

-Winter horse blanketTurnout even in cold or snowy conditions is important, provided your horse has access to an area that’s safe and ice-free.
-Empty indoor arenas also can make good equine playgrounds when footing or weather conditions outside prevent outdoor turnout—just be sure to remove mounting blocks, jumps, or other obstacles that could present a safety hazard to a horse with a playful case of the “zoomies.”
+Winter horse blanketTurnout even in cold or snowy conditions is important, provided your horse has access to an area that’s ice-free.
+Empty indoor arenas also can make good equine playgrounds when footing or weather conditions outside prevent outdoor turnout.
+Just be sure to remove mounting blocks, jumps, or other obstacles that could present a safety hazard to a horse with a playful case of the “zoomies.”

-Even if you can’t complete your full workout routine, a long walk can still allow your horse to enjoy low-impact exercise that benefits their body and mind.
+Even if you can’t complete your full workout routine, a long walk can still allow your horse to enjoy low-impact exercise.
+This benefits their body and mind.

 Engage and Socialize

-If you’re not able to ride, look for ways to engage with your horse and to let them spend time with other horses.
-Ground work, trick training, and even group hand-walking or grooming sessions with other horses and their owners can mentally stimulate your horse, prevent boredom, and allow them to socialize with other horses and humans, too.
+If you’re not able to ride, look for ways to engage with your horse.
+It’s also helpful to let them spend time with other horses.
+Ground work, trick training, and even group hand-walking or grooming sessions with other horses and their owners can mentally stimulate your horse.
+This will help prevent boredom, and allow them to socialize with other horses and humans, too.

 Feed a “Cool” Diet